-The geographic information analyzes the Bank's income and non-current assets by the Bank's country of domicile and other countries.
+The geographic information analyzes the Bank's income and non-current assets by the Bank's.
 In presenting the geographic information below, segment revenue is based on customer's country risk and segment non-current assets are based on the geographic location of the assets.